Accessing Kubernetes Clusters¶

 username/password, or token.

-These contexts are stored in a local yaml based config file referred to as the kubeconfig
+These contexts are stored in a local yaml based config file referred to as the kubeconfig.
+For *nix based

 %USERPROFILE%/.kube/config